MicrosoftDocs/mixed-reality/mixed-reality-docs/voice-input-in-unity.md

 # Voice input in Unity

 >[!NOTE]
->Instead of the below information, consider using the Unity plug-in for the Cognitive Speech Services SDK which has much better speec Accuracy results and provides easy access to speech-to-text decode and advanced speech features like dialog, intent based interaction, translation, text-to-speech synthesis and natural language speech recognition.
+>Instead of the below information, consider using the Unity plug-in for the Cognitive Speech Services SDK which has much better Speech Accuracy results and provides easy access to speech-to-text decode and advanced speech features like dialog, intent based interaction, translation, text-to-speech synthesis and natural language speech recognition.
 Find the sample and documentaion here: https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/quickstart-csharp-unity

 Unity exposes three ways to add [Voice input](voice-input.md) to your Unity application.